 Moving on to a more longer lasting adventure in his life, Charles married Elsie E. West in a June wedding in 1901, the same year that he gave the presentation speech when the Woman’s Book Club transferred the public library to the Snohomish City Council.

-Their gracious home was built in 1902 by the popular contractor, Nels Hansen, who I wrote about last month.
+Their gracious home was built in 1902 by the popular contractor, Nels Hansen.
 They raised three children in the home, Harlan West, Helen Margaret, and Elaine Standish — who must be the children pictured in our image — making its discovery a true historic treasure.

 Charles, who served three terms as a Republican in the state legislature suffered a stroke while in Olympia, was paralyzed, and died a year later, October 22, 1919, at home.
 His wife, Elsie, shared the grand home with her grown children off and on, until her death in 1946.
 The couple are buried side-by-side in the G.A.R Cemetery.